syncfusion-content/angularjs-docs/angularjs/ProgressBar/Getting-Started.md

 A controller is defined using ng-controller directive.
 Each controller accepts an object $scope which we pass as a parameter.
 This object is used to bind the controller with view.

-Properties can be bind to ejProgrssBar control using the prefix e- and particular property name.
+Properties can be bind to ejProgressBar control using the prefix e- and particular property name.

  Add **&lt;input&gt;** element inside the **&lt;body&gt;** tag of your file to create a **ProgressBar.**